djacura/AGame/README.md

 ## Product Details

-The product Details page is layed out like follows: \
+The Product Details page is laid out like follows: \
-The center is divided in half, the left hand side has picture of the product, and on the right is the information:
+The center is divided in half, the left-hand side has a picture of the product, and on the right is the information:

 - Name of the product
 - Price of product